xbeat/Glitch-Community/CONTRIBUTING.md

 Now you can use the GitHub UI to turn your branch into a pull request.

 _(Don't have permission to push to github?
 You'll need to first [Fork](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) our [repository](https://github.com/FogCreek/Glitch-Community) and then [create a pull request from the fork](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) instead.)_

 #### Updating an Existing Pull Request

-(Do this when you've made more changes in Glitch that you want to add in to the PR.)
+(Do this when you've made more changes in Glitch that you want to include in the PR.)

-In your local repository, run
+In your local repository,
  ```
    # Make sure we're on the right branch
    git checkout my-remix